 If you own a new or newer vehicle with fewer miles, we recommend following the manufacturer`s instructions and changing the oil accordingly.
 However, if you own an older car with high mileage, we recommend changing the oil at least once a year and at around the 5 to 10,000 mile mark.
 Older engines benefit from regular oil changes and this simple procedure will help keep them running for long.

 The primary way to differentiate motor oils is by the formula used in production.
 There are three different formulas - mineral, synthetic, and synthetic-mineral blend.

 Mineral Motor Oil

-Mineral motor oil is a petroleum-based product which is mostly made from natural ingredients.
+Mineral motor oil is a petroleum-based product that is mostly made from natural ingredients.
 This type of oil used to be the standard of the industry but in recent years, car manufacturers moved to synthetic or semi-synthetic oils.
 Mineral motor oils are not complicated to produce but are not for use in high-performance engines.

 Synthetic Motor Oils

-This is the mix of conventional mineral oil with synthetic oil.
+This is a mix of conventional mineral oil with synthetic oil.
 They offer similar benefits that synthetic motor oils provide, making them superior to mineral oil, but at a lower price.
 Synthetic-mineral blends, however, cannot reach the heights of performance that only the best synthetic oils can.

 Motor Oil Brands

 As you probably know, there are numerous motor oil brands on the market and all of them offer quality products for various purposes and engine types.
 The most common brands used today are Mobil, Castrol, Valvoline, Royal Purple, Quaker State, Pennzoil, etc. Also, several car manufacturers also produce engine oils designed to work best with their cars.